michieltjampens/tios/README.md

 ## Status

 Started the design, currently on a four layer PCB.
-- All basics are in the schematic (ram,emmc,phy,buck)
+- All basics are in the schematic (ram,emmc,phy,buck,lan,usd)
 - Layout of most is done (ddr was fun)

 ## Decisions